typelevel/doobie/modules/docs/src/main/mdoc/index.md

 ## Testing

 If you want to build and run the tests for yourself, you'll need a local postgresql database.
-Tests are run as the default **postgres** user, which should have no password for access in the local environment.
-You can see the `before_script` section of the [.travis.yml](./.travis.yml) file for an up-to-date list of steps for preparing the test database.
+The easiest way to do this is to run `docker-compose up` from the project root.

 ## Building the Doc Site